 Told what to "decide"?

 This goes back to the earliest days of the "modern church" after the Sabbath-keeping, faith-filled, God-fearing Apostles had died - some horribly because of their faith.
 The world hated the Jews, and the Romans persecuted anyone who acted slightly Jewish.
+Even the Pharisees persecuted anyone they considered a follower of that "criminal", Jesus.
 As a result, people accepted the offer of safety from Roman persecution if they would join their pagan worship (Sunday, Easter, Christmas) and not do what the Jews did.

 That has been passed down through the ages to the pastors of today.
 Yep.
 It's that simple.
 If people feel their life and/or family is threatened, many will disobey God if they don't have faith.